FHIR/fhir-test-cases/tx/readme.txt

 parameters, and conpare the outcomes.
 Some notes about comparisons:

 * for the purposes of comparison *for these tests*, array order never matters (nor does property order, of course)
 * Some fields are never the same between iterations.
-These fields contina $<{type}$ and get compared to the regex for the type instead
+These fields contain $<{type}$ and get compared to the regex for the type instead
 * We may consider adding additional json metadata/use of $$ to deal with reasonable variations between different tx servers

 The simplest way to execute these is to use the java validator: